In this article:

 The related page showing the files / documents is displayed. - Do one of the following:

-- If asked to sign in and authenticate, follow the onscreen prompts to do so.
+- If asked to sign in and authenticate, follow the on-screen prompts to do so.

 - If prompted to allow Actionstep to open the document in Word, click Open Word.
 (You can select Always allow [Actionstep domain] to open links of this type in the associated app to avoid this message in the future.)